hackgvl/leaflet-google-sheets-template/SC-CODES-README.md

 ###Steps to Continue
 1. Go back to your fork page on GitHub and refresh the page.
 You should no longer see the deleted file and you should notice your commit message.
 1. You'll see a README.md file in the list of files on GitHub.
-Click that and start reading for more details on how to proceed.
+Click it and start reading for more details on how we'll proceed on creating a public spreadsheet and creating a Leaflet map.
 1. Side note: You can ignore messages like "This branch is 1 commit ahead, 1 commit behind codeforgreenville:master." on your GitHub fork page.
-This just means changes were made to project / repo youy forked.
+This means changes were made to the project you forked.
 You're on your own now and don't need to keep in sync with the fork's origin.